mb0/xelf-go/doc/modules.md

 references.
 We will need to check all values for type names and field refs when crossing a file boundary.
 Lucky enough we have all the information at hand when the prog env resolves a module symbol.

-We need to work modules to enforce conforming type names in declarations.
-We could also add a mod spec feature to accept named type declarations directly to avoid stutter.